Things To Do In Nungwi Zanzibar

 Do NOT Swim With Dolphins....Trust Me

-When I mentioned questionable activity with marine wildlife - this is what I'm talking about.
-The boats that go out to do 'swim with Dolphins', made me want to cry watching it all happen while we were diving.
+When I mentioned questionable activity with marine wildlife - diving with dolphins is what I'm talking about.
+The boats that go out to do 'swim with Dolphins' experiences, made me want to cry watching it all happen while we were diving.
 I don't think I've ever been so angry about behavior than when I saw this.
 There were at least 10 boats that had about 8-15 people each, if the boats spotted a pod of Dolphins - then they would all race to get to the pod of Dolphins, then all the people would jump off the front of the boats and try to swim with the Dolphins.
-Some of the individuals would even try to jump on the Dolphins to try to catch them.
+Some of the individuals would even try to jump on the Dolphins to try to catch them as they were jumping off the boats.

 The thing about Tanzania, is that more often than not the government regulations are more like suggestions - Zanzibar (where Nungwi is located) is also trying to become its own nation - so it muddies the waters even further.
 If you have any respect for marine wild life or dolphins whatsoever - please please please do NOT support these boats, companies or individuals that go out and do these sorts of behaviors.